kyegomez/swarms/docs/corporate/design.md

 To create a custom swarm, they need to:

-1. Define a new swarm class inheriting from AbstractSwarm.
+1. Define a new swarm class inheriting from BaseSwarm.
 2. Implement the required methods for the new swarm class.
 3. Instantiate the swarm class and call the run method.